modernweb-dev/rocket/docs/blog/introducing-check-html-links.md

 - extracts every attribute value of id, href, src, srset
 - use a wasm parser (sax-wasm)
-- streams the html for performance
+- streams the HTML for performance
 - check if file or id within file exist
 - focus on missing references/sources

 ## Usage

-It does check your final html output so you need to execute it after your Static Site Generator.
+It checks your final HTML output so you need to execute it after your Static Site Generator.

 ```
 npx check-html-links _site